UdaySagar25/scala-spark/articleFiles/14-2-25/csvOps2.md

 created on: 14-2-2025

 ### How to define the schema of a csv file?
-For any given csv file, spark automatically understands the schema with the help of the flag `infershcema`.
+For any given csv file, spark automatically understands the schema with the help of the flag `inferSchema`.

-Let us take the below csv file as an example
+Consider the csv file `students.csv`
 ```csv
 Roll,Name,Marks
 1,Ajay,55